rkverma510/react-smart-slider/README.md

         title: "Caption 3",
         url: "https://i.imgur.com/t2a1zLi.jpg",

-        // Set this key, if you want to update style for specific slide caption
+        // Set this key, with every slide if you want to update style for specific slide caption, Otherwise don't set it.
         customCaptionStyle: {
           "color": "#7fffd4",
           "font-weight": "bold",